nordurljosahvida/mbox-to-imap/known-issues.md

-#20161116 Nikksno
+## 20161116 Nikksno

-- No support for directory names endind with a period
+- No support for directory names containing the IMAP separator [.]